vlang/v/doc/docs.md

 It's recommended to set up your editor, so that vfmt runs on every save.
 A vfmt run is usually pretty cheap (takes <30ms).

-Always run `v fmt file.v` before pushing your code.
+Always run `v fmt -w file.v` before pushing your code.

 ## Writing Documentation